RC-MODULE/skyforge/README.md

 ##RUN command

 Runs a command in chrooted environment.
-If you have a cross-chroot you should've copied corresponding qemu static binary there beforehand
+If you have a cross-chroot and that doesn't work check if you have qemu-user-static installed and that MULTISTRAP command actually copied the right one to your chroot.

 ```
 RUN uname -a